whisthq/whist/client-applications/new-application/README.md

 To start the application in the `dev` environment, run `yarn dev`.
 To start development with a custom port, run `yarn cross-env PORT={number} yarn dev`.
 This will start the Electron application, but will not fetch the Fractal protocol, which means you can only use this to test the application itself, unless you manually cloned and built the protocol yourself.
 If you're looking to test launching the Fractal protocol from the application, see **Packaging for Production** below.

-This repository has continuous integration through GitHub Actions, which you can learn more about under [CI](#CI).
+This repository has continuous integration through GitHub Actions, which you can learn more about under [Continuous Integration](#Continuous Integration).

 ## Packaging and Publishing